- Air Quality

 Wildfires typically occur during the warmer, drier summer months.
 As climate change worsens, we expect more wildfires and potentially more wildfire smoke making its way to the Puget Sound region.

-Wildfire smoke carries the same health risks as wood smoke, except there’s much more of it.
-Smoke is full of small particles, which can be especially dangerous for sensitive groups — children and older adults and people that are pregnant, have heart or lung issues (such as asthma and COPD), or that have had a stroke.
+Wildfire smoke carries the same health risks as wood smoke, except there can be a lot more of it.
+Smoke is full of small particles, which can be especially dangerous for sensitive groups — infants, children, and people over 65, or those who are pregnant, have heart or lung diseases (such as asthma or COPD), respiratory infections, diabetes, stroke survivors, or are suffering from COVID-19.

 Although it is hard to predict if we will get wildfire smoke this year, you can still be prepared ahead of time.